15 Essential Sales Skills High Performing Salespeople Live and Breathe

-We asked our team members to weigh in on the core sales skills of world class salespeople based on what they’ve observed in the field, working with clients and in sales training sessions.
+We asked our team members to weigh in on these essential sales skills of world class salespeople based on what they’ve observed in the field, working with clients and in sales training sessions.
 Here’s what they told us are the sales skills that enable these top performers to navigate uncertainty and volatility, build meaningful relationships and deliver value to their customers, day in and day out.

 Prospecting Skills